snabble/docs/example_pos.md

 ## Send new Pricing Information and mark the Payment as successful

-The payment system should update the `paymentState` of the CheckoutProcess and optionally provide a new Pricing Informations.
+The payment system should update the `paymentState` of the Checkout Process and optionally provide a new Pricing Informations.

 The possible states are `pending`, `successful` and `failed`.
 After the `paymentState` of the process was set to a terminal state (`successful` or `failed`) it is not possible to update the pricing.

 The pricing can be incomplete.
-In this case order that gets generated from such a CheckoutProcess is also incomplete.
+In this case order that gets generated from such a Checkout Process is also incomplete.

 ```
 > echo '{